-When the weather starts to get cold, all I want to eat is slow cooked and hearty meals.
+When the weather starts to get cold, all I want to eat is slow-cooked and hearty meals.
 This chili recipe is one of my favorites.
 I watched Nigella Lawson make it on the Today show years ago and it has been my go-to chili recipe ever since.
-While the title may alarm you, you cannot tell that their is chocolate in the chili.
+While the title may alarm you, you cannot tell that there is chocolate in the chili.
 It just adds a little something that you cannot put your finger on.

 This recipe makes a ton.
 I mean a lot.
 So either half it like I did here (I am including the full recipe below) or freeze half for another time.
 It also is one of those dishes that tastes even better the next day.
 If you are making it for a party, definitely make it a day ahead of time and just reheat it when you are ready to serve.